collabora/gst-python-ml/README.md

 #### Set up kafka and zookeeper

-Note: setup below is for running pipelines in another docker container.
-If running pipeline from host, then port changes from 9092 to 29092, and broker changes from kafka to localhost.
+Note: setup below assumes you are running your pipeline in a docker container.
+If running pipeline from host, then the port changes from `9092` to `29092`, and the broker changes from `kafka` to `localhost`.

 ```
 docker stop kafka zookeeper